Coffee, Crude Tea Or Me?

 As previously Nattered, this June's FOMC minutia indicated who, what, where and how the current punch bowl of Fed roll overs and excess reserves (balance sheet reduction) would be gradually taken away, but this Naybob noticed something missing, temporal proximity.

-In 2014, $15B monthly came off the table, this time the MONTHLY ante is Q1 $10B, Q2 $20B, Q3 $30B, Q4 $40B, Q5 $50B.
+In 2014, $15B monthly came off the table, this time the MONTHLY ante is Q1 $10B, Q2 $20B, Q3 $30B, Q4 $40B, and Q5 $50B.
 Again, we suspect the final piece of critical information is coming July 5th in the release of the FOMC minutes. viz. temporal proximity as in WHEN.

 The players already know what they are going to do, they just don't know WHEN, upon which they will put their forward plans into action.
 For a possible future, one might pay heed to a chart of oil from July 5th, 2014 on.